SynapseMedia/nucleus/README.md

 # watchit-app

-After run migration and expose our node in gateway

-Please copy `address` in `hash` file located in your root files directory.
+After run migration and expose our node in gateway please copy `address` inside `hash` file located in your root files directory.
 This key will be requested on app login.*